scikit-hep/scikit-hep.github.io/pages/developers/mypy.md

     return x * 5
 ```

 This does nothing at runtime, except store the object.
-And in the upcoming
+If you add `from
-Python 3.11 (or 3.7+ with `from __future__ import annotations`), it doesn't
+__future__ import annotations`, it doesn't even store the actual object, just
-even store the actual object, just the string you type here, so then anything
+the string you type here, so then anything that can pass the Python parser is
-that can pass the Python parser is allowed here.
+allowed here.

 It is not useless though!
 For one, it helps the reader.
 Knowing the types
 expected really gives you a much better idea of what is going on and what you